freekode/tp2intervals/README.md

 * Sync planned workouts from Intervals to TrainingPeaks for today and tomorrow (free TP account)
 * Copy whole training plan from TrainingPeaks
-* Copy planned workouts for date range from TrainingPeaks to Intervals.icu training plan or workout folder
+* Create training plan or workout folder on Intervals from planned workouts on TrainingPeaks

 #### For coach account